GaloisInc/asl-translator/README.md

 # Running

+By default, this repository comes with an archived version of a successful translation of the ASL semantics, contained as a gzipped s-expression file in `archived/formulas.what4.gz`.
+The module `Language.ASL.Formulas` embeds this file directly using template haskell, exposing it indirectly through `getFormulas`.

-The translator can be run via cabal with `cabal v2-run asl-translator`.
+The translator can be run via cabal with `cabal v2-run asl-translator-exec` or equivalently `make genarm`.
 The default options will use the source files in `data/Parsed` to build a collection of serialized what4 expressions representing the instructions and helper functions for the `A32` and `T32` instructions.
-By default these are written out to `./output/formulas.what4`.
+By default these are written out to `output/formulas.what4`.

+If both `output/formulas.what4` and `archived/formulas.what4.gz` exist when `Languages.ASL.Formulas` is built, then the former will be embedded with the module.

-The default `make` target will use cabal to run the translator, but also can build the source files in `data` from the source ARM XML specification (via the `Makefile` in the `arm-asl-parser` subrepository).
+The `make genarm` target will use cabal to run the translator, but also can build the source s-expression and asl files in `data` from the source ARM XML specification (via the `Makefile` in the `arm-asl-parser` subrepository).

 # Source Files